Extension Hill/Iron Hill, Mt Gibson

-Located in the Mt Gibson Ranges, 260km southeast of Geraldton, the Extension Hill hematite project is Mount Gibson’s third operating mine.
-Production began in December 2011 with the export of the first ore shipment from Geraldton.
+Located in the Mt Gibson Ranges, 260km southeast of Geraldton, production began at Extension Hill in December 2011 with the export of the first ore shipment from Geraldton.
+The mine produced an average of 3-million tonnes of ore annually until mining was completed in late 2016, ahead of the planned transition to production at the nearby Iron Hill deposit, 3km south of Extension Hill.

-Ore mined at Extension Hill is crushed and screened on-site before being loaded onto trucks for the 85-kilometre journey to Perenjori, where it is loaded into ore wagons at a purpose-built rail loading facility and railed 239-kilometres directly to the Port of Geraldton.
+Ore mined at Iron Hill is crushed and screened at the nearby Extension Hill site before being loaded onto trucks for the 85-kilometre journey to Perenjori, where it is loaded into ore wagons at a purpose-built rail loading facility and railed 239-kilometres directly to the Port of Geraldton.

 The ore is stored in Mount Gibson’s on-site storage facilities for loading onto Panamax-sized ore carriers for export.